Deltares/hydromt/docs/user_guide/model_clip.rst

 static geometries and forcing data.
 The :ref:`region <cli_region>` argument follows the same syntax as in the :ref:`build method <cli_build>`.

-After activating the HydroMT python environment, the HydroMT ``clip`` method can be run from the command line:
+After activating the HydroMT python environment, the HydroMT ``clip`` method can be run from the command line.
+To check its options run:

 .. code-block:: console

-    hydromt clip
+    hydromt clip --help

 **Example usage**